altangarts/FreeCAD-Themes-ColorPalette/README.md

 #### ✅ Light Colors and Settings,
    1. Edit ➡ Preference ➡ Display ➡ Light Sources

- ----- (With the ColorPalette configuration lighting settings, objects do not whiten or blacken at any angle) -----
+ ----- (With the ColorPalette configuration lighting settings, objects do not whiten or blacken at any angle of view) -----

 ⤵️
 ![Ekran görüntüsü 2026-01-29 203552](https://github.com/user-attachments/assets/d64488e9-7bba-453f-8a53-d66ad3222f0b)